stampery/node-framed-msgpack-rpc/README.md

 objects can be arrays, or dictionaries, so arguments and return values can be complex and interesting.

-FMRPC is a variant of the [Msgpack-RPC](http://redmine.msgpack.org/projects/msgpack/wiki/RPCDesign) protocol specification for node.js.
+FMPRPC is a variant of the [Msgpack-RPC](http://redmine.msgpack.org/projects/msgpack/wiki/RPCDesign) protocol specification for node.js.
 Msgpack-RPC communicates binary JSON objects that are efficiently encoded and decoded with the